Lurgan: Religious sites

 The site of what is now Shankill cemetery served as a place of worship over the centuries.
 It began in ancient times as a simple double ring fort, the outline of which is still noticeable, and is today an historic burial site holding the remains of people who lived in the earliest days of the town's existence, including the Brownlow family.
 Dougher cemetery is another old graveyard that was donated to the Catholic people by the Brownlows following passage of the Catholic Relief Act.

 The two most prominent modern places of worship are Shankill Parish Church in Church Place and St Peter's Church in North Street, the steeples of which are visible from far outside the town.

 Shankill Parish Church belongs to the Anglican Church of Ireland.
 The original church was established at Oxford Island on the shore of Lough Neagh in 1411, but a new church was built in Lurgan on the site of what is now Shankill Cemetery in 1609 as the town became the main centre of settlement in the area.
 It was eventually found to be too small given the growth of the town, and the Irish Parliament granted permission to build a replacement in 1725 one mile away on the 'Green of Lurgan', now known as Church Place, where it stands to this day.
 It is believed to be the largest parish church in Ireland, and contains the only set of change ringing bells in County Armagh.

 Following passage of the Catholic Relief Act, Charles Brownlow granted a site to the Roman Catholic parish priest the Reverend William O'Brien in 1829 for the construction of a church on Distillery Hill, now known as lower North Street.
 It was there that work began in 1832 on what is now St Peter's Church.

 In 1966, another Catholic church, St Paul's, was built at the junction of Francis Street and Parkview Street.
 This was a radical departure from traditional church architecture with its grey plaster finish, copper roof, slim spire, hexagonal angles and modern design throughout.
 Many of its architectural features such as the copper roof and gray plaster finish are shared by the neighbouring St Paul's School.
 It was designed to cope with the extra demand for worship space following the growth of the surrounding Taghnevan and Shankill housing estates.

 The first Methodist church was built in Nettleton's Court, Queen Street in 1778.
 It was found to be too small and a new church was built on High Street in 1802, and replaced by a newer building in front of it in 1826.
-This High Street Mehtodist Church was extensively renovated in 1910 and stands to this day sporting a simple facade.
+This High Street Methodist Church was extensively renovated in 1910 and stands to this day sporting a simple facade.